 OptimizePress Review: Templates

 From the OptimizePress Template Library, it’s fairly evident that its developers have been busy over the past couple of years.
 So far, they’ve managed to build about 60 different templates, which you’ll be able to download and export to your OptimizePress live editor.

-Now, it’s worth noting that while landing pages are the principal focus here, the OptimizePress Template Library avails options for different types of pages.
+Now it’s worth noticing that while landing pages are the principal focus here, the OptimizePress Template Library avails options for different types of pages.
 You should, for instance, be able to get templates for your sales pages, thank you pages, as well as webinar registration pages.